ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 .. code-block:: bash

-  nohup cp -r /path_to_testing/esmvaltool_output/* /shared/esmvaltool/v2.x.x/
+  nohup rsync -rlt /path_to_testing/esmvaltool_output/* /shared/esmvaltool/v2.x.x/

 By copying the debug.html and index.html files into /shared/esmvaltool/v2.x.x/, the output becomes available online, see for `example
 <https://esmvaltool.dkrz.de/shared/esmvaltool/v2.7.0>`_.
-Before copying the recipe output to the VM, you may want to clean up your directory containing the results and only keep the last run for each recipe.
+Before copying the recipe output to the VM, you may want to clean up your directory containing the results by removing any large ``preproc`` directories of failed runs and only keeping the last run for each recipe.
 This will help generating a clearer overview webpage.
 Note that the ``summarize.py`` script needs to be rerun if recipe runs were added or deleted from your testing directory.